If We Are Born To Die Why Live At All

 Overcoming the Fear of the End

 The fear of death (thanatophobia) often stems from a fear of the unknown or a fear of "missing out."
-On the flip side, it is helpful to remember that we have all already experienced "non-existence" for billions of years before we were born, and it was not painful or frightening.
+Even so, it is helpful to remember that we have all already experienced "non-existence" for billions of years before we were born, and it was not painful or frightening.

 By accepting death as a natural part of the cycle, we can stop fighting the inevitable and start investing in the actual.
-When we stop asking "Why live if I will die?" and start asking "What can I do with the time I have?", the energy shifts from anxiety to agency.
+That's why when we stop asking "Why live if I will die? " and start asking "What can I do with the time I have?", the energy shifts from anxiety to agency That's the part that actually makes a difference..

 FAQ: Common Questions About Life and Mortality

 Q: Does the fact that everything ends mean that nothing matters?
 A: Quite the opposite.
 If everything lasted forever, nothing would be special.
 Scarcity creates value.
-Because time is scarce, it is the most valuable resource we possess Worth keeping that in mind..
+Because time is scarce, it is the most valuable resource we possess.

 Q: How do I find my purpose if I feel lost?
 A: Purpose is not something you "find" like a hidden treasure; it is something you build through trial and error.
 Start by following your curiosity.
 What makes you lose track of time?
 What makes you feel alive?
 Follow those clues.